-As a result, teams can increase the efficiency of work handoffs, which are a major culprit for accumulating wait time in your system.
-Waiting is one of the 7 wastes of Lean and therefore it should be everyone’s priority to minimize it.
+As a result, teams can increase work handoffs' efficiency, which is a major culprit for accumulating wait time in your system.
+Waiting is one of the 7 wastes of Lean, and therefore it should be everyone’s priority to minimize it.

 If you are new to workflow visualization, it is better to start small, preferably with a single team or department.
 Be sure to select the most convenient way to map your Kanban workflow.
 You should choose either a physical board or a Kanban software solution.

-Afterward, gather the team and explain clearly the purpose of value stream mapping as well as what you expect to achieve by implementing it.
+Afterward, gather the team and clearly explain the purpose of value stream mapping and what you expect to achieve by implementing it.

 Then, bound your process together.
-By default, a Kanban board comes with 3 work item states:
+By default, a Kanban board comes with three work item states:

-Your focus should be on breaking down In Progress into multiple columns that represent the most important value stream steps of your workflow.
+Your focus should be on breaking down In Progress into multiple columns to represent your workflow’s most crucial value stream steps.
 For example, a software development process usually contains the following steps:

-Put special attention to queue stages of your process where work handovers occur.
+Place special attention on queue stages of your process (ex.
+“Ready for Review”) where work handovers occur.

 When you’ve got a bound process, be sure to select a range of performance metrics to monitor.
 A simple set of workflow key performance indicators is:

 You should always aim to keep lead time and cycle time close to one another.
-Even if you are super efficient at processing work, but you’ve got a long backlog that results in customers waiting for too long to receive their order, it won’t matter.
+So even if you are super-efficient at processing work, but you’ve got a long backlog that results in customers waiting for too long to receive their order, it won’t matter.

 When it comes to throughput, you need to keep it as high as possible without sacrificing the quality of the value you deliver to the customer.

-Work in progress a is key indicator in Lean and Kanban in particular because the more you have, the more wait time you will accumulate.
-Be sure to regulate the number of assignments your team can have in progress simultaneously and adjust them according to your workflow data.
+Work in progress is a key indicator in Lean and Kanban in particular because the more you have of it, the more wait time you will accumulate.
+So be sure to regulate the number of assignments your team can have in progress simultaneously and adjust them according to your workflow data.

-Inspect these KPIs often and aim for more frequent delivery to your customers without forsaking the quality of your work.
+Inspect these KPIs often and aim for more frequent delivery to your customers without forsaking your work quality.
 Don’t be afraid to experiment with adding/removing process steps and advancing your workflow.